Shield with NIST SP 800-171

 Each control family then contains several specific requirements — each with an explanation (referred to as “discussion” in the publication).

 You may not need to implement NIST SP 800-171 requirements from scratch.
-If you’ve already implemented NIST SP 800-53 or ISO/IEC 27001, you can leverage some of your existing security controls to meet 800-171 requirements.
+If you’ve already implemented NIST SP 800-53, you can leverage some of your existing security controls to meet these requirements.

-Organizations that have already implemented, or plan to implement, the NIST Framework for Improving Critical Infrastructure Cybersecurity (NIST CSF) can use the mapping of the security requirements to the security controls in SP 800-53 and ISO 27001 to locate the equivalent controls in the Categories and Subcategories associated with the core Functions of the Cybersecurity Framework: Identify, Protect, Detect, Respond and Recover.
+Organizations that have already implemented, or plan to implement, the NIST Cybersecurity Framework (NIST CSF) can use the mapping of the security requirements to the security controls in SP 800-53 to locate the equivalent controls in the Categories and Subcategories associated with the core Functions of the Cybersecurity Framework: Identify, Protect, Detect, Respond, and Recover.

 If I comply with CMMC, will I be compliant with NIST SP 800-171?

-Although some CMMC requirements are directly mapped to an NIST 800-171 control, passing a CMMC audit does not necessarily mean you are compliant with NIST SP 800-171.
+Although CMMC is based on 800-171 rev 2 and requirements may map directly to an 800-171 control, passing a CMMC audit does not necessarily mean you are compliant with SP 800-171.

 NIST SP 800-171: Frequently Asked Questions

-NIST SP 800-171 revision 1 (rev 1) and revision 2 (rev 2) primarily differ in their enhancements and clarifications to existing controls.
-Rev 2, which was released to provide more precise guidance, incorporates feedback from rev 1, addresses ambiguities, and aligns with evolving cybersecurity standards.
-The core controls remain the same, but rev 2 refines the language to improve implementation and understanding.
-Additionally, rev 2 introduces some new controls and updates to address emerging threats and requirements.
+NIST SP 800-171 revision 2 (rev 2) and revision 3 (rev 3) primarily differ in their enhancements and clarifications to existing controls.
+Rev 3 was released to provide more precise guidance, incorporate feedback from rev 2, address ambiguities, and align with evolving cybersecurity standards.
+The core controls have been truncated, resulting in fewer controls but additional control families.
+Rev 3 also refines the language to improve implementation and understanding, one example being the elimination of the term “periodically” to alleviate confusion.

 Organizations implement NIST SP 800-171 by following these steps: